-We all have some secrets which we can’t share with anyone.
-In the similar kind of way, we all have some personal documents which we don’t want to show to anyone.
-How can protect those from others when multiple users accessing the same system.
+We all have some secrets which we don’t want to share with anyone, such as personal documents and photos.
+How to protect those from others when multiple users accessing the same system.

-In Linux few applications are doing this job such a nice way and we recently wrote about Cryptkeeper is one of the application to Encrypt & Decrypt folder in Linux.
+In Linux few applications are there to do this job ,we recently wrote about Cryptkeeper is one of the application to Encrypt & Decrypt folder in Linux.
 Today we are going to show you about GnuPG.
 GnuPG is another great application to Encrypt & Decrypt files from command line in Linux.

 GnuPG stands for GNU Privacy Guard, also known as GPG.
 GnuPG is a Free & open source utility based on OpenPGP standard which used to Encrypt & Decrypt files from command line in Linux.
 It allows user to encrypt and sign the data for secure electronic communication to protect documents over the internet.

 Suggested Read : Cryptkeeper – An Easy Way To Encrypt And Decrypt Folder or Directory In Linux

 Suggested Read : SiriKali – GUI Front End To Manage ecryptfs, cryfs, gocryptfs, securefs, and encfs Encrypted Folders